COOKING FOR DOGS: OVERVIEW

 In the past few issues of Whole Dog Journal, I have offered critiques on homemade dog food diets in order to address the dog’s health concerns – or simply to optimize the dog’s diet plan.
 To do this, I analyzed the cooked and raw homemade dog food diets and compared them to the National Research Council’s guidelines for canine nutrition.
 I want to be clear, though: I don’t believe this is a requirement for feeding home-cooked dog food.
 Just as with the diet you feed yourself and your family, feeding a wide variety of healthy foods in appropriate proportions should meet the needs of most healthy dogs.
 The best diet for dogs, in effect, is a diverse diet.

-Problems arise with how this description is interpreted.
-Too often, people think that they’re feeding their dog a healthy diet when key ingredients may be missing or are fed in excess.
+Problems arise with how healthy dog food is interpreted.
+Too often, people think that they’re feeding healthy homemade dog food, when key ingredients may be missing or are fed in excess.
 Here’s how to make dog food at home, and specific guidelines to help ensure that the dog food diet you feed meets your individual dog’s requirements.
 You do not want just one dog food recipe to follow – you need several, and need to be comfortable mixing and matching ingredients, for reasons explained below.

 Complete and Balanced Dog Food Diets

-It’s important homemade food for dogs is “complete and balanced,” meaning it meets all of the dog’s nutritional needs.
+It’s important homemade dog food is “complete and balanced,” meaning it meets all of the dog’s nutritional needs.
 It is not important, however, that every meal be complete and balanced, unless you feed the same meal every day with little or no variation.

 Home-prepared dog diets that include a wide variety of foods fed at different meals rely on balance over time, not at every meal.
 Similar to the way humans eat, as long as your dog gets everything he needs spread out over each week or two, his diet will be complete and balanced.

 A human nutritionist would never expect someone to follow a single recipe with no variation, as veterinary nutritionists routinely do.
 Instead, a human would be given guidelines in terms of food groups and portion sizes.
-As long as your dog doesn’t have a health problem that requires a very specific diet, making your own dog food should be the same way.
+As long as your dog doesn’t have a health problem that requires a very specific diet, homemade dog food should be the same way.

 Keep in mind that puppies are more susceptible to problems caused by nutritional deficiencies or excesses than adult dogs are.
 Large-breed puppies are particularly at risk from too much calcium prior to puberty.
 See “Puppy Food: Nutritional Guidelines to Maximize Health,” for more on puppy nutrition.